 What is Android Jetpack?

-Essentially, Android Jetpack is a set of “unbundled” libraries, tools and guidance which improves the quality of Android apps as well as enables fewer crashes and less memory leaked with backwards-compatibility.
+Essentially, Android Jetpack is a set of “unbundled” libraries, tools and guidance which improves the quality of Android apps, reducing crashes and memory leaks with backwards compatibility.
 It combines the existing Support Library as well as the Architecture Components which were introduced at Google I/O 2017.
 The best part of Android Jetpack for app development is that the libraries (Architecture, UI, Foundation and Behaviour) are individually adaptable but are built to work together as well, so you can run the apps on different versions and you can adapt each library separately.
 Therefore, you can add the components you need in your existing code.
-As a result, the testability is improved and you can create high quality apps.
+As a result, the testability is improved and you can create high-quality apps.
 Moreover, Android Jetpack supports Kotlin integration, which helps us create apps with less code.

 At Google I/O 2018 5 new components have been announced: WorkManager alpha release, Navigation alpha release, Paging stable release, Slices alpha release and Android KTX (Kotlin extensions) alpha release.

-The Paging component simplifies the process of loading and presenting large data sets in a fast speed in the app’s RecycleView.
-It can load data either from the local database or from the network, or even both, and you can define yourself how the data gets loaded.
+This simplifies the process of loading and presenting large data sets in a fast speed in the app’s RecycleView.
+It can load data either from the local database or from the network, or even both, and you can define how the data gets loaded.
 It is also compatible with Room, LiveData and RxJava.
-The biggest perk of the Paging component is that it doesn’t consume as much as network bandwidth as it used to, uses fewer system resources, and the response is quick even when the data is being updated or refreshed.
+The biggest perk of the Paging component is that it doesn’t consume as much network bandwidth as it used to, uses fewer system resources, and the response is quick even when the data is being updated or refreshed.

-The Slices component consists of UI templates that can display content from your app from within Google Search app and now in the Google Assistant as a result of search.
-Slices support live-data, scrolling content, inline actions, and deep-linking into your app.
+This consists of UI templates that can display content from your app from within the Google Search app and now in the Google Assistant as a result of the search.
+Slices support live data, scrolling content, inline actions, and deep linking into your app.
 Slices can also contain interactive controls like toggles, and sliders.
 With Slices, you can include text, images, videos and/or interactive controls that allow users to see your app as a recommendation to their needs.
-For the last part we will also need to use App Actions.
+For the last part, we will also need to use App Actions.
 It is a new way to make your app’s capabilities and content more accessible, so that people can easily get to it at the right moment.
-App Actions will appear to users based on usage and relevance, across multiple Google and Android surfaces, such as the Google Search App, the Play Store, the Google Assistant, and the Launcher.
-Moreover, we’re now able to build a Conversational Action by using a variety of Assistant-enabled devices, e.g. speakers and smart displays.
+App Actions will appear to users based on usage and relevance, across multiple Google and Android surfaces.
+Such as; the Google Search App, the Play Store, the Google Assistant, and the Launcher.
+Moreover.
+We’re now able to build a Conversational Action by using a variety of Assistant-enabled devices, e.g. speakers and smart displays.

-The Android KTX component is a set of Kotlin extensions.
-It improves the efficiency of Jetpack and the Android platform APIs for Kotlin use.
-Its purpose is to make Android development easier, more concise and pleasant by taking advantage of Kotlin’s existing features such as extension functions/properties, lambdas, named parameters, and parameter default values.
+This is a set of Kotlin extensions that improves the efficiency of Jetpack and the Android platform APIs.
+Its purpose is to make Android development easier and more concise by taking advantage of Kotlin’s existing features.
 The Android Runtime (ART) in Android P has been upgraded, so that apps built in Kotlin will run faster.
-It is also worth mentioning that the number of developers using Kotlin is growing each month; currently it is 35 per cent.
-We’ve been building apps in Kotlin for a while now and already seen huge difference it makes to app development.
+It is also worth mentioning that the number of developers using Kotlin is growing each month; currently, it is 35 per cent.
+We’ve been building apps in Kotlin for a while now and have already seen the huge difference it makes to app development.

 What’s new in Android Studio 3.2?